woman standing in front of whiteboard brainstorming

 Choosing a name that both captures your business idea and reflects your brand personality can be a daunting task.
 However, it's important to spend time developing the right name to create the right impression of your business.

-Your name should differentiate you so your business stands out from other companies.
-It should also be memorable enough that your customers can easily recall, pronounce, spell and type it when they want to get in touch with you.
+Your name should differentiate your business from other companies.
+It should also be memorable enough that your customers can easily recall, pronounce, spell, and search for it when they want to get in touch with you.

 If you're stuck on what to call your business, there are a few things you can do to generate and test your ideas.
 Here are five steps to help you choose the right name for your business.

 Deciding the right name for your business starts with a brainstorming session.
-Whether it's just you jotting down ideas on a notepad or a formal meeting with partners and team members, getting some thoughts out — even if they're not perfect — can help you narrow down options and move toward a great business moniker.
+Whether you simply down ideas on a notepad or hold a formal meeting with partners and team members, getting some thoughts out — even if they're not perfect — can help you narrow down options and move toward a great business moniker.

-According to SCORE, you should consider the emotions associated with your business.
+As you brainstorm ideas, consider the emotion you hope customers will associate with your business.
 How do you want your customers to feel when they interact with your company?
-Make sure these emotions and any name ideas generated from them reflect your company's mission and the perception you want to create among your target audience.
+Make sure any name ideas generated reflect both this perception and your company's mission.

-SCORE also recommends considering the following as you come up with name ideas:
+SCORE recommends considering the following as you come up with name ideas:

 • Length.
 A short, catchy name (think Uber and Etsy) might be easier to remember and spell than a multi-word name.